Connecting communities Empowering digitalisation Delivering the future

-Svella Plc and its subsidiaries together employ over 800 people and in the most recent consolidated audited accounts (being a condensed financial period of 7 months for its trading entities), the group reported a turnover of over £43m.
+Svella Plc and its subsidiaries together employ over 850 people and in the most recent consolidated audited accounts, the group reported a turnover of over £92m.
 The business operations of the Svella group are all entirely within the UK.
 To find out more about the nature of our business please click www.svella.com and www.svellaconnect.com.

-In order to deliver the services to its customers, Svella Connect Limited has an established supply chain of subcontract labour suppliers and civils construction contractors.
+In order to deliver the services to its customers, Svella Connect Limited and Aberla Energy Limited has an established supply chain of subcontract labour suppliers and civils construction contractors.

-The Svella group policies will be reviewed by all key stakeholders across the business to ensure that they are fit for purpose to adequately seek to prevent modern slavery and human trafficking in the group as it commences its ambitious growth strategy.
+The Svella group policies were reviewed by all key stakeholders across the business before implementation to ensure that they were fit for purpose to adequately seek to prevent modern slavery and human trafficking in the group as it continues with its ambitious growth strategy.
 The initial review was undertaken during this year and implemented across the group.
 The policies will be reviewed periodically to ensure that they are always fit for purpose and adhere to all regulatory requirements and best practice.

 4: Due diligence